-Having hitched around South Africa several times and understanding the ease of road transport, taking to the skies for every game this tour (2002) was a unique feature; something I'm certainly not used to.
-It meant there were a few short routes to travel, which also meant flying on smaller aircraft that gives the true meaning of flight!
+Having hitched around South Africa several times and understanding the ease of road transport, taking to the skies for every game in 2002 was an unique feature; something I'm certainly not used to.
+It meant there were a few short routes to travel, which also meant flying on smaller aircraft that give true meaning of flight!
 It didn't bother friends Darren Moulds, Mark Smith, or myself, but Blair MacDonald is not the world's best flyer and refused to believe me when I said the flight to Durban from Bloemfontein was on a 29-seater.

 It isn't the smallest passenger plane in the world, but when the comfort, security, and sight of a Boeing 747 bring beads of sweat across Blair's brow, imagine how he felt when the inbound South African Airways Jetstream landed as we gazed across the vacant expanse of Bloemfontein's Bram Fischer Airport, a long way from London Heathrow.

 "Absolutely not!
 No way am I getting on that.
 That's not a plane, that's something I construct in my garage on the weekend!"

 Alas for Blair, it was the plane we took to Durban International Airport.
 After a not so soothing Castle Lager, we were asked to board through gate 1.
 There weren't many other gates but with only one aircraft on the tarmac, we weren't going to mistake which plane to board.

 Days earlier we had flown to Bloem from Johannesburg on a DeHavilland Dash 8; a veritable 'jumbo' compared to the Jetstream, and even then Blair was white with fear saying he'd never fly again.
 Contrary to that threat here he was about to be 'Leaving on a Jetstream'!